yulan-studio/classlift/classlift_platform/PROJECT.md

 ### Phase 1: secure and stabilize

 - Rotate credentials and move secrets out of tracked configuration.
-- Replace startup admin creation with controlled bootstrap tooling.
+- Formalize the existing configuration-driven startup seeder as a controlled, auditable bootstrap and rotation procedure.
 - Fix subscription and event schema mismatches.
 - Add platform administrator authorization and antiforgery enforcement.
 - Validate and rate-limit public signup.